HexaCluster/pg_dbms_metadata/README.md

 ## [Description](#description)

 This PostgreSQL extension provide compatibility with the DBMS_METADATA Oracle package's API to extract DDL.
 This extension only supports DDL extraction through GET_xxx functions.
 Support to FETCH_xxx functions and XML support is not added.
 As of now, any user can get the ddl of any object in the database.
-Like Oracle, we have flexibility of omitting schema while trying to get ddl of an object.
+Like Oracle, we have flexibility of omitting schema name while trying to get ddl of an object.
 This will use search_path to find the object and gets required ddl.
-However when schema is omitted, the current user should atleast have USAGE access on schema in which target object is present.
-See [ROADMAP](ROADMAP.md) for a precise understanding of what has been implemented and what is part of the future plans.
+However when schema name is omitted, the current user should atleast have USAGE access on schema in which target object is present.

+Also see [ROADMAP](ROADMAP.md) for a precise understanding of what has been implemented and what is part of the future plans.

 The following functions and stored procedures are implemented: